Social Security Benefit Changes

 Benefit changes are a consideration in any discussion of Social Security reform because they can provide a solution, or a partial one, to addressing Social Security’s long-term funding challenge to the extent benefits are reduced.
 In addition, benefit changes such as adding a minimum benefit for certain beneficiaries could address what some see as existing weaknesses with the system for the economically vulnerable.
 Changing demographics also highlight the need for modernization of certain provisions.

 The Social Security Trustees Report is issued annually and contains 75-year financial projections of the expected income, benefit payments and expenses.
-To make Social Security solvent for the next 75 years through immediate benefit cuts only, benefits would need to be reduced by about 17 percent for all current and future beneficiaries (or 20 percent if applied only to those eligible in the future, protecting current beneficiaries from any cuts) .
+To make Social Security solvent for the next 75 years through immediate benefit cuts only, benefits would need to be reduced by about 19 percent for all current and future beneficiaries (or 23 percent if applied only to those eligible in the future, protecting current beneficiaries from any cuts).
+If decreases are delayed to 2035 (the year the trust fund reserves are projected to be depleted), needed benefit decreases for all current and future beneficiaries would be about 25 percent (and benefit decreases would not be enough to achieve 75 years of solvency if only applied to benefits for those beneficiaries eligible in the future).
 The considerable size of such a proposed reduction, especially for current retirees, is why many Social Security reform proposals generally also include changes to the current payroll tax structure.

 Besides an across-the-board decrease, other approaches that could change benefits and alter Social Security’s long-range finances are described below.
-Note that there is a separate American Academy of Actuaries’ election guide on raising the Social Security full retirement age (FRA), which would have the impact of reducing the period over which benefits would be paid as well as reducing benefits for those who commence Social Security benefits before their FRA.
+Note that there is a separate American Academy of Actuaries’ election guide on raising the Social Security full retirement age (FRA), which would have the same impact as reducing benefits.

 Should Cost-of-Living Adjustments (COLAs) Be Altered to Reduce Social Security’s Costs?

-Some argue the consumer price index (CPI)—a measure of the average change over time in the prices paid by consumers for goods and services—used by Social Security to calculate annual COLAs overestimates inflation and therefore instead support using the “chained CPI” in order to reduce Social Security’s deficit.
+Some argue the consumer price index (CPI)1—used by Social Security to calculate annual COLAs overestimates inflation and therefore support using the “chained CPI” in order to reduce Social Security’s deficit.
 The Chained Consumer Price Index for All Urban Consumers supplements the existing indexes already produced by the U.S. Department of Labor and reflects that consumers change their buying habits when prices for some goods increase more rapidly than others.
 The likely impact of this change would be that annual COLA benefit adjustments would grow at a slower rate, about 0.3% slower than under the current CPI.
 Supporters say a change in the COLA could be implemented quickly without radically restructuring the program, and, unlike other changes, could be applied to people already retired.
-The impact of this change would be very small at first but would compound over time, impacting the oldest old to a greater extent.
+The impact of this change would be very small at first but would compound over time, impacting the oldest old (which, on balance, more heavily affect women, who on average live longer) to a greater extent.
 Therefore, there are concerns that many retirees, especially those with lower incomes, would find it difficult to adjust to this change because much of their income is fixed and they have fewer options to make up for a benefit cut.

-Should COLAs Be Changed to Reflect Different Segments of the Population?
+Should COLAs Be Changed to Reflect the Different Purchasing of the Elderly?

 Proposals have been made to adjust the program’s COLA based on the spending patterns of seniors.